Upload SourceMap during project build process¶

 /**

-* Whether to ignore errors on failure, this configuration ensures that errors do not interrupt the build process.
-Default false, meaning errors will be thrown normally
+* Whether to ignore errors when execution fails.
+This configuration ensures that errors do not interrupt the compilation process.
+Default false, meaning errors are normally thrown by default

 */